matter-labs/zksync-lite-docs/docs/faq/wallets.md

 If the account balance is not the same as on the etherscan, contact the support of your wallet. zkSync did send funds to your account.

-#### 4. Your withdrawal transaction was "out of gas"
+#### 3. Your withdrawal transaction was "out of gas"

 Sorry for the inconvenience.

-You'll need to wait until the smart contract update (roughly a week) to recover your funds.
-We'll send you an email with the instructions of what to do when the update is complete.
+You'll need to wait until the smart contract upgrade (roughly by the end of January) to recover your funds.
+The instructions will appear here in the docs when the update is complete.

 ### If none of the above did help